ModusCreateOrg/capsule/README.md

 https://aws.amazon.com/certificate-manager/

-## template.cfoai.yaml
+### CloudFront Origin Access Identity - template.cfoai.yaml

 The CFOAI template contains the configuration required for CloudFront Origin Access Identity

-## template.cloudfront.yaml
+### CloudFront - template.cloudfront.yaml

 This file contains the list of parameters required by our CloudFormation Stack including Error codes, HTTP versions and SSL supported method.

-## template.route53.yaml
+### Route 53 -  template.route53.yaml

 Here you can find the Route 53 configuration for the static website project.